MilanistaDev/Kintai-chan-Support/README.md

 Register the Slack post settings and each attendance word in advance,
 and tap the corresponding cell from the list to complete the post.

 It may be possible to use it as a to-do list for housework and share it with your family.

+From `v1.0.3`, it is possible to post to multiple Slack channels.

 This app is a Watch app written in Swift and SwiftUI.